 The SQL database is named Draycir.SDC.
-This database holds the metadata of the documents and displays it when searching for documents and capturing files from the pending tray.
+This database holds the metadata of the documents and displays it when searching for documents and capturing files from the Pending Tray/Document Portal.
 This database also holds the required data for Spindle Professional and Spindle Document Capture to integrate with each other.
 Back this database up using the SQL task (right-click > Back-up).

 There are two locations where the archived documents are held.
 The path to the respective directories can be found in the Server Administration GUI which is typically installed on the server.
 Open up Server Administration > System Configuration > Archive Locations.
 This will display two paths for you to copy and paste into file explorer.
 Stop the SDC services.
 Once they've successfully been stopped, send both folders to individual compressed zip files.
 By default these folders are named Server Store and Protected Server Store.
 You'd then right-click Server Store > Send to > Compressed zip file and repeat this action with the Protected Server Store folder.

 This folder holds the data for user roles, archive locations, SQL database information, client and server addresses and other data for SDC to remain configured as desired.
 To back this folder up, log on to the server and check 'show hidden files' within file explorer.
 Browse to the ProgramData folder (C:\ProgramData) > Draycir > Spindle Document Capture and repeat the above action (Send to compressed zip folder).

 In order to simplify this guide, I'll name the two servers in play as box 1 and box 2.
 Check the version of SDC installed on box 1, both client and server versions.
 Note down the full version number, this is one of the very few times all digits matter.
 Differing build numbers for client and server applications have resulted in detrimental consequences.

 Restoring the SQL database and data